 On-page SEO is a very important factor in getting your posts ranked at the top of the search results page.
 You can have success without deliberately implementing this strategy on each post, but if you make it a priority to optimize each of your blog posts with these on-page SEO tactics, you will undoubtedly achieve much more consistent results.

 On-page SEO refers to the elements of a post or page that have an influence on page ranking.
-Search engines have complex algorithms that include over 100 different factors they take into consideration when determining page rank.
+Search engines have complex algorithms that include hundreds of different factors they take into consideration when determining page rank.

 You obviously can’t control everything, but there are a few that you can work on that will greatly improve your chances of ranking higher, and they aren’t difficult to do.